Losing our religion: How worshipping at the altar of data makes marketing worse.

 What’s shocking is that this situation has not improved since the era of liquid lunches.
 In fact, it’s getting worse.
 In 2011 (well into the information revolution), my advisor in graduate school explained the same 10-20-70 rule my father used 20 years before, almost to the word.
 How can that be?

 Despite the geometric rise in the amount of data available about all aspects of consumer behavior; despite the increase in the immediate accessibility of that data; and despite increasingly sophisticated tools to (supposedly) help make sense of it all, marketing remains the least improved of all the business disciplines.

 Yes, we can all point to numerous examples of excellent work.
 But for every Netflix, which uses a sophisticated combination of creativity and statistics to delight customers with original content and spot-on recommendations, there are dozens of urinal advertisements, shouting at me to change insurance agents between beers at my local pub.
 There are hundreds of emails with humorously misguided attempts at personalization.
 There are endless floating ads that stalk me as I try to read the morning news.

 In my father’s day, there simply weren’t as many opportunities for poorly conceived and executed marketing.
-The barriers to entry were too high and the media choices slim.
-But fast forward half a century, and we are drowning in a cesspool of marketing manure so deep, consumers are literally buying their way out.
-How else can you explain the rise of the DVR, ad blockers, and spam filters?
+The barriers to entry were too high and the media choices were slim.
+But fast forward half a century, and we are drowning in a cesspool of marketing manure so deep, that consumers are literally buying their way out.
+How else can you explain the rise of DVR, ad blockers, and spam filters?

 Instead of delivering a better experience, much of modern marketing has become intrusive and creepy.
 It might be uncomfortable, but we will never truly improve until we take accountability for how we got here.